wichert/jerrormator/README.rst

 * The URL for the current page

 Jerrormator has no external dependencies.
-To use it you need to load its javascript and initialise it with your errormator API key.
+To use it you need to load its javascript and initialise it with your errormator PUBLIC API key.

 ::